MedicalGenomicsLab/Vigelint/CVPO/README.md

     R Rosetta_Script.R

-Note the variable describing the location of file produced from this work needs to be updated for your system.
+Note the variable describing the location of file produced from this script needs to be updated for your system.

 <h2> Running CVPO </h2>